Nesta says hello to snowcat, Susan Michael Barrett, photographer

 “Now you’re in our heart, Carly,” said Maxwell.

-Maxwell mean when they say we carry those we love in our heart.
+Maxwell mean when they say we carry those we love in our hearts.
 I feel that

-about my son who died 6 years ago, and since that experience, understand better
+about my son who died six years ago, and since that experience, understand better

 that I carry all the love I have for others with me, whether they are here physically or